The ABCs of EaaS

 - Companies have the option to purchase the equipment for its fair market value at the end of the project term.

-The genius of efficiency-as-a-service is that it provides businesses with a risk-free way to optimize energy systems, increase profits, reduce operating expenses and dramatically improve working environments – without any initial capital investment.
+The genius of energy-as-a-service is that it provides businesses with a risk-free way to optimize energy systems, increase profits, reduce operating expenses and dramatically improve working environments – without any initial capital investment.
 It marries technology and finance solutions, shifting selection, implementation, management and maintenance hassles to expert providers, allowing companies to focus on their core business activities.